min2ha/ukwa-site/content/target/39972/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Cambridge remembers: University of Cambridge public events to commemorate the First World War

 Project to incorporate public events, many of them free to attend, related to aspects of World War One heritage involving the University of Cambridge, city and county.